Considering your first guitar? Heard you should start on the acoustic but you’re wondering if acoustic guitars are harder to play?

 Why are acoustic guitars harder to play?

-If you are a beginner, there’s no question that the acoustic is more difficult to play.
-This is almost entirely due to the strings being harder to push down against the fretboard, along with less obvious reasons such as the smaller body size of the electric guitar being more comfortable, the neck being narrower and the body shape providing easier access to the upper frets.
+If you are a beginner, there’s really no question that the acoustic is more difficult to play.
+This is almost entirely due to the strings being harder to push down against the fretboard, along with less obvious reasons such as the smaller body size of the electric guitar is more comfortable, the neck being narrower and the body shape providing easier access to the upper frets.

 When you are new to playing guitar, and learning the basics e.g. basic scales (major, minor, pentatonic) and open chords the fretting of notes (e.g. pushing the strings against the fretboard) requires hand strength and the skin at the fingertips to harden which can take time.
 This is why many beginners often complain when learning guitar that their fingers and hands are sore and they cannot play for long periods.